UK Clinical Pharmacy Association

 Also see Interactions with other common medicines used in the perioperative period.

-Amisulpride, paliperidone and risperidone are known to cause QT-interval prolongation.
-Co-administration with other medicines known to prolong the QT-interval must be based on careful assessment of the potential risks and benefits for each patient.
+Co-administration of quetiapine with medicines known to prolong the QT-interval must be based on careful assessment of the potential risks and benefits for each patient.

 Anaesthetic agents that may be used in the perioperative period that are known to, or predicted to, prolong the QT-interval include: